-1. The initial approach
+1. Buying a business - the initial approach

-Establish your credibility.
+Establish your credibility

 - Formally register your interest in buying the business.
-The target business will usually have instructed professional advisers to sell the business.
+The target business will usually have instructed professional sales advisers to sell the business.
 Approach the advisers, rather than the management.

-Work out the vendor's objectives.
+Work out the vendor's objectives

 - Does the vendor wish to sell assets or a company which holds assets?